Mamta Devi

 Mamta Devi is an Indian politician from Jharkhand and a member of the Indian National Congress.
 She was a member of the Jharkhand Legislative Assembly from Ramgarh.
-She has been also a Member of Zila Parishad, Ramgarh.
+She has been also a member of Zila Parishad, Ramgarh.

+Conviction

+In 2022, she was convicted of attempt to murder along with 12 others by a sessions court and sentenced to five-years in prison.